abhisheksaxena7/Salesforce-Code-Analyzer-for-Copado/README.md

 ![System Property](./images/severity-threshold-system-property.png)

-* Go to Pipelines from the App Launcher --> open your pipeline --> Settings sub tab --> Click New on System Property --> Property Name and API Name: `sfdx_scanner_severityThreshold`.
+* Go to Pipelines from the App Launcher --> open your pipeline --> Settings sub-tab --> Click New on System Property --> Property Name and API Name: `sfdx_scanner_severityThreshold`.
 * Valid severity values are: 1 (Critical), 2 (High), 3 (Moderate), 4 (Low), or 5 (Info).
 * If this property is not set, or set incorrectly, then it'll default to severity 2 (High).
 * The Quality gate will throw an error when violations are found with equal or greater severity than the provided value.